 M-pen pro – NEW from Australia

 The M-pen pro is a precise, non-ablative treatment method for targeting lines and scarring using a medical technique called subscision.
-BioSkin Smoothing uses electrical micro-current in addition.
-The controlled trauma caused initiates a healing reaction and the formation of new collagen to minimise the imperfection.
+The controlled trauma caused initiates a healing reaction and the formation of new collagen to minimize the imperfection.

 Secret Infra red micro needling™ has the claim of being the original device that started the revolution in automated pen-like devices in the medical skin-needling world.
 It is used for a treatment referred to as medical skin needling, collagen induction therapy, percutaneous collagen induction, micro-needling or simply electronic dermarolling.